dangnelson/WATERBEAR-Shed/03 Roof Structure/Roof.md

 ![](images/C03.svg)

 Precut the rafters to size using the dimensions provided (C.03A).
 Make sure to cut notches in four of the rafters for the outriggers to sit into (C.03C).
-To remove the notches, cut multiple grooves to the depth required until it is easy to use a *Chisel* and *Hammer* to remove the excess.
+To remove the notches, adjust the *Circular Saw* to the depth required and cut multiple grooves until it is easy to use a *Chisel* and *Hammer* to remove the excess.

 Assemble three of the rafters, which connect to the outriggers, with the overhang blocking (C.03D) before lifting them into place.
 Nail the rafter bottoms into the raised top plate and nail up from below the gable to secure the center rafter.
 Repeat for all four corners.